13 Space Saving Tips for Caravans

 Put organisers on the back of the car seats

-If you have a camper van, you can utilise the backs of the driver and passenger seats as an extra storage space by hanging either specially made seat organisers or normal shoe organisers.
+If you have a camper van, you can utilise the backs of the driver and passenger seats as an extra storage space.
+Either by hanging specially made seat organisers or normal shoe organisers.

 Mount a hanging basket or hammock

-For storing fruit or other items, a good idea is to hang a series of baskets or a fruit hammock to the underneath of a shelf, or perhaps the ceiling.
+For storing fruit or other items, a good idea is to hang a series of baskets.
+Or a fruit hammock to the underneath of a shelf, or perhaps the ceiling.
 Both options are really versatile and can store all sorts of different things!